sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupPro.md

 ```

 ### Stream

-Pro stream struct used in the {SablierV2LockupPro} contract.
+Pro lockup stream struct.

-*The fields are arranged like this to save gas via tight variable packing.*
+_The fields are arranged like this to save gas via tight variable packing._

 ```solidity
 struct Stream {